Sikander-SD/HTML5-JavaScript-CSS-AJax-Notes/README.md

 # HTML5-JavaScript-CSS-AJax-Notes
-This is a cheatSheet for the HTML5, JavaScript, CSS and AJax with some jQuery.
-This is saved on GoogleColab site
+This is a cheatSheet for the HTML-5, JavaScript, CSS and AJax with some jQuery and PHP.

+The file is edited and saved on google-colaboratory or googleColab.

+I made this for myself, But now i am publishing to the world to help others and save their time.